-The nitrogen cycle consists of 4 major steps: nitrogen fixing, decomposition, nitrification and denitrification.
+The nitrogen cycle consists of 4 major steps.
+Let’s review nitrogen-fixing, decomposition, nitrification, and denitrification.

-For example, legume like clovers, peas and beans, their roots can take N2 from the air and transform into another form called nitrates.
+For example, legumes like clovers, peas, and beans, their roots can take N2 from the air and transform it into another form called nitrates.
 In addition, lightning transforms N2 into NO2, which goes into the soil to form nitrates.
 Also, synthetic fertilizer from farming can bring nitrate to the soil.

-After nitrogen fixation, roots of plants absorb the nitrate.
-In the plant, they are in the form of protein and nucleic acids.
-In turn, animals eat these plants who break them down.
+After nitrogen fixation, the roots of plants absorb the nitrate.
+In the plant, they are in the form of proteins and nucleic acids.
+In turn, animals eat these plants and break them down.

-When animals produce waste or die, this waste decays and bacteria consumes this dead organic matter.
+When animals produce waste or die, this waste decays and bacteria consume this dead organic matter.
 As a result, the nitrogen in this waste is in the form of ammonium (NH4+).

-This whole cycle how nitrogen transforms into different forms continues.
-Bacteria is essential in this process, as well as each process.
+This whole cycle of how nitrogen transforms into different forms continues.
+Bacteria is essential in this process, as well as in each process.

 - Nitrification converts ammonia into nitrates.